roccomoretti/CRSTAL-ID_tutorial/ligand/ligand_docking_tutorial.md

 Once the job is done, you can examine the results.

 1. Open `residue_energy_breakdown.tsv` with your spreadsheet program of choice.
 2. Residue pairs should be listed with the partner which comes earlier in the PDB coming first.
-We can use that to select only those lines involving the ligand (which should be the last residue)'
+We can use that to select only those lines involving the ligand (which should be the last residue)
 	1. Highlight and delete all the "onebody" terms at the top of the sheet.
 	2. Sort by the `resid2` column
 	3. Highlight and delete all the lines (except the column label line) from the top of the sheet until the ligand 1X is listed in the `pdbid2` column